ChrisSmithArt/webd3012_coding_assignment13/README.md

     > This file contains all the information regarding the variable for our text components.

+# REQUIREMENTS #
+The proper way to run this project requires Docker Desktop, make sure that both Docker and Docker Desktop is installed.

 # CLONE #
 Clone the repository
 ```